 Attitudes and beliefs

-Consumers have preconceived notions and ideas of products, and these shape their buying decision significantly.
+Consumers have preconceived notions and ideas of products, and these shape their buying decisions significantly.

 To establish a favorable image of their product, businesses invest strongly in marketing campaigns, with celebrity endorsements a common method used to attach value and credibility.